imjinshuo/Word-Closure-Based-MT/supplements/Illustrations.md

 **Meaning**: English **<font color=blue>*tests*</font>** and **<font color=blue>*Chinese tests*</font>** for the **<font color=blue>*children*</font>**

 **Explanation:**
+- Explanation to why this example is not a violation:
   - "孩子们" in T_s and "儿童" in T_f share the same meaning, which are "children".
   - "考试" in T_s and "测试" in T_f share the same meaning, which are "tests".
   - "中文考试" in T_s and "汉语测试" in T_f share the same meaning, which are "Chinese tests".
+- Explanation to why this example is identified as a violation by Purity:
+  - Distance between T_s and T_f , which is 4, is above the threshold (1), thus Purity regards this example as violation.

 ## CIT-FN
 **SUT**: Bing Microsoft Translator